coreruleset/go-ftw/README.md

 - `forcefail` is for tests you want to fail unconditionally.
 You should add a comment on why you force to fail the test

 The match is performed using Go regexp.
 You can whether match a specific test or all of them about a specific rule, or file.
-The following is an example using all the lists above:
+The following is an example using all the lists mentioned above:

 ```yaml
 ...